NexusHex/Database-Editor-Series/CURRENTPATCHNOTES.md

 > The program is now exited every time the graceful error handling catches an error; this prevents error propagation (QoL)

 > The system to check for the files being present/accessible to the program has been moved to function 'check_for_files()' (QoL)

+D.E.Deca (v1.6.5):

+Released on 08/08/2023
+> Variable 'fileName' has been renamed to FILENAME since it is a constant (QoL)

+> The text stored in the 'show_all_patches()' function have been moved into file 'all_patch_notes.txt' (QoL)

+> The program is now exited every time the graceful error handling catches an error; this prevents error propagation (QoL)

+> The system to check for the files being present/accessible to the program has been moved to function 'check_for_files()' (QoL)

+D.E.Deca (v1.6.6):

+Released on 08/09/2023
+> Constants have now been moved to the top of the program (QoL)

+> Error handling has been added to Option 3 (Remove certain values from the database) (QoL)

+D.E.Deca - TTS Update (vT.T.S):

+Released on 08/07/2023
+> Users can choose to have terminal text spoken to them by a text-to-speech module (TTS)

+> The program is now exited every time the graceful error handling catches an error; this prevents error propagation (QoL)

+> The text stored in the 'show_all_patches()' function have been moved into file 'all_patch_notes.txt' (QoL)

+> The system to check for the files being present/accessible to the program has been moved to function 'check_for_files()' (QoL)